Fibery

 Docs

-Write docs about your processes, technologies, incidents and keep them close to work.
+Write docs about your processes, technologies, and incidents, and keep them close to work.
 Insert work references and quickly access them from the document without losing context.

 Whiteboards